dengage-tech/dengage-react-sdk/README.md

 - Setting User Permission (if you have manual management of permission)

 ### Asking User Permission for Notification
-> Note: Android doesn't require to ask for push notifications explicitely.
+> Note: Android doesn't require to ask for push notifications explicitly.
 Therefore, you can only ask for push notification's permissions on iOS.

 IOS uses shared `UNUserNotificationCenter` by itself while asking user to send notification.
 D·engage SDK manager uses `UNUserNotificationCenter` to ask permission as well.
 [Apple Doc Reference](https://developer.apple.com/documentation/usernotifications/asking_permission_to_use_notifications)

-If in your application, you want to get UserNotification permissions explicitely, you can do by calling one of the following methods:
+If in your application, you want to get UserNotification permissions explicitly, you can do by calling one of the following methods:

 ```Javascript
 // At the top import